kyathamkeshavi/Devops_interview_questions/Devops_mock_interview_7.md

 Git & Github
 ---
 1. Branching strategy?
-2. Need a script which identify inactive branches ( no commits since 2 months )?
+3. Need a script which identify inactive branches ( no commits since 2 months )? git prune for deleting local repo unused branches. git remote prune origin for deleting remote unused branches
-3. How to set configs globally in git?
+5. How to set configs globally in git?

 Maven
 ---